+When the muscular-skeletal system takes a hit from COVID-19, it reverberates throughout the body.
 “Muscle plays a critical role,” says Suzette Pereira, a muscle health researcher with Abbott, a global health care company.
 “It accounts for roughly 40% of our body weight and is a metabolic organ that works other organs and tissues in the body.
-It provides nutrients to critical organs during times of illness, and losing too much can put your health at risk.
-Loss can result not only in decreased mobility, strength and energy, but also changes in your metabolism, immune health and internal organ function.”
+It provides nutrients to critical organs during times of illness, and losing too much can put your health at risk.”

-After all, 2015 research published in the Journal of Critical Care shows patients can lose up to 30% of muscle mass in the first 10 days of intensive care unit admission.
-Patients hospitalized due to COVID-19 are usually in the hospital for at least two weeks, while those who go into the ICU spend about a month and a half there, according to Dr. Sol M. Abreu-Sosa, a physical medicine and rehabilitation specialist who works with COVID-19 patients at Rush University Medical Center in Chicago.
-Roughly 41% of patients admitted to the hospital with COVID-19 require critical care, according to a 2020 BMJ study.
+Patients can lose up to 30% of muscle mass in the first 10 days of intensive care unit admission, research shows.
+Patients hospitalized due to COVID-19 are usually in the hospital for at least two weeks, while those who go into the ICU spend about a month and a half there, says Dr. Sol M. Abreu-Sosa, a physical medicine and rehabilitation specialist who works with COVID-19 patients at Rush University Medical Center in Chicago.

-Here are five expert-recommended strategies that can help protect muscle, strength and overall health during recovery.
+These strategies can help protect muscle, strength and overall health during recovery:

 — Move as you’re able.